-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: November 2019

-Created with Unreal Engine 4, Star Wars Jedi: Fallen Order encourages players to adopt a Metroidvania-style of map exploration as they venture through the futuristic world ahead of them.
-Playing as the Last Jedi, it’s up to players to take on the role of Jedi Padawan Cal Kestis to traverse the galaxy in any way they choose.
+Created with Unreal Engine 4, Star Wars Jedi: Fallen Order adopts a Metroidvania-style of map exploration as players venture through the futuristic world around them.
+Playing as the Last Jedi, it’s up to players to take on the role of Padawan Cal Kestis to traverse the galaxy in any way they choose.
 The environments in this game have been truly beautifully designed.
-Planets are your playground as you explore a variety of incredible scenery, including haunted jungles, ancient forests and windswept cliffs on your journey to restore your fallen order to greatness.
-A huge hit with hardcore Star Wars fans, but also a great way for anyone to escape the mundanity of the real world for a while and explore worlds across the cosmos.
+Planets are your playground as you explore a variety of incredible scenery, including haunted jungles, ancient forests, and windswept cliffs on your journey to restore your fallen order to greatness.
+A huge hit with hardcore Star Wars fans, this title is also a great way for anyone to escape the mundanity of the real world for a while.

 Publisher: Square Enix